Coinjoin

 • The input has not already been registered, is not banned, is unspent, and that the input proof is valid.

-• The input has at least 5000 sats value.
+• The input has at least the required minimum BTC amount.

 Only when all these checks are passed, does the coordinator allow this input to be registered.
 The coordinator creates and sends a credential back to Alice, which has the same amount as the input minus fees.